InteractiveAdvertisingBureau/openrtb2.x/implementation.md

 Example file not available

-#### 7.10.1.4<strong> No Content/Standalone: </strong>
-Video ads that are played without video content.
-During playback, it must be the primary focus of the page and take up the majority of the viewport and cannot be scrolled out of view.
-This can be in placements like in-app video or slideshows.
+#### 7.10.1.4<strong> No Content/Standalone: </strong> Video ads that are played without streaming video content.
+This can be in placements like slideshows, native feeds, in-content or sticky/floating.

 ![](https://github.com/InteractiveAdvertisingBureau/openrtb2.x/blob/main/assets/No%20Content_Standalone%20-%20Slideshow.gif)